Article originally published by Christine Thelander on October 14, 2016.

-The benefits of private health insurance are certainly appealing, and it’s important to shop around when it costs this much, but there are several dozen insurers to choose from, all with multiple products on offer.
+The benefits of private health insurance can be appealing for some, so if you’re interested in choosing a policy it’s important to shop around.
+There are dozens of insurers to choose from, all with multiple products on offer.

-So how to choose private health insurance that works best for you and your family?
-Here are some things to think about when choosing private health insurance, whether you’re switching funds or a first-time buyer:
+Here are some things to think about when choosing private health insurance, whether you’re switching funds or it is your first policy.

-Looking at the current state of your health is a simple process.
-Take note of any pre-existing conditions you and/or your partner currently has, or might need to accommodate in the near future (e.g. pregnancy or knee surgery).
-This will help narrow down your policy choices.
+Looking at the current state of your health should be a simple process.
+Take note of any pre-existing conditions you and/or your partner currently have and think about what you might need to accommodate in the near future (e.g. pregnancy or knee surgery).
+This may help narrow down your policy choices.

-Also think about your wider family group, including parents, grandparents, aunts and uncles.
-Have any of them ever had the following hereditary conditions or genetic disorders?
+Also, think about your wider family group, including parents, siblings, grandparents, aunts and uncles.
+Have they experienced any of the following hereditary conditions or genetic disorders?